mczolton/Social-Plugin-for-WordPress/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Updated social plugins to HTML5 compatible versions (where available).
+* Modified the alignment of social plugin buttons.
+* Tested with Wordpress 3.7.1.

 = 1.4.0 =
 * Tested with Wordpress 3.3.2.
 * Added support for the Pinterest Pin It Button.